NativeScript/docs-v7/docs/runtimes/android/debug/debug-native.md

 >Note: always start the application before trying to if through chrome.

-Now you can debug both the Android Runtime through Android Studio and your business logic through Chrome-Dev-Tools.
+Now you can debug both the Android Runtime && Android Runtime Binging Generator through Android Studio and your business logic through Chrome-Dev-Tools.

 # Known issues: